Neighbours: The Finale: Cast

 Some returns were not made public or leaked prior to the finale.
 These were the returns of Sharon Davies (Jessica Muschamp), Lance Wilkinson (Andrew Bibby), Tad Reeves (Jonathon Dutton), Stuart Parker (Blair McDonough), Naomi Canning (Morgana O'Reilly), Philip Martin (Ian Rawlings), Sonya Rebecchi (Eve Morey), Hendrix Greyson (Ben Turland) and Sky Mangel (Stephanie McIntosh), the latter who only appears in the Australian broadcast of the finale.

 Herbison later confirmed that he wanted to bring more characters back but it was not possible due to COVID-19 isolation rules in Australia.
 Herbison continued to reintroduce cast into the final days of filming, and saw their successful integration as "a huge testament to the incredible crew".
-Tom Oliver was invited to reprise his role as Lou Carpenter for the finale.
-Herbison contacted Oliver personally but he declined to return.
-Herbison ensured that Lou was included in flashback sequences during the final week, in the photograph montage that accompanied the end credits, and also featured a letter addressed to "T Oliver".
+In addition to the cast that returned, Tom Oliver declined a personal invitation from Herbison to reprise his role as Lou Carpenter.
+Herbison nevertheless ensured that Lou was included in flashback sequences during the final week, in the photograph montage that accompanied the end credits, and also featured a letter addressed to "T Oliver".
 Don Bridges, who played Toadie's father Kevin Rebecchi, was asked to return, but he could not get time off from a play he was starring in.

 Herbison also wanted to include a white Labrador Retriever running through Ramsay Street, in homage to Bouncer, but he realised it was too difficult.